Arterial Cleansing Formula | For Information on CLAREVASA, Call: 1.705.304.6246 (US/Can)

 Plethysmography: a technique used to measure blood flow volume in the body.
 In atherosclerotic disease, the vigour of the blood flow may be seriously decreased.

-The following picture shows a high-tech digital infrared thermal imaging of a carotid artery of a man "before" and "after" arterial cleansing.
+The following picture shows a high-tech digital infrared thermal imaging of a carotid artery of a man "before" and "after" the nutritional arterial self-cleansing.

-Almost every month we hear new stories from relatives, husbands, wives, daughters or sons of those who have benefited from arterial cleansing which goes far beyond the standard "cut or medicate" treatments.
+Almost every month we hear new stories from relatives, husbands, wives, daughters or sons of those who have benefited from the nutritional formula for arterial self-cleansing which goes far beyond the standard "cut or medicate" treatments.
 Also healthcare professionals share their experiences with us.

-All these people admit that there is a successful method to halt the progression of atherosclerosis and reduce or even remove the buildup of atheromatous plaque or thrombus inside arteries, other than temporary medical or surgical interventions.
+They all admit that there is a successful method to halt the progression of atherosclerosis and reduce or even remove the buildup of atheromatous plaque inside the arteries, other than temporary medical or surgical interventions.

 A change in diet and, eventually, in lifestyle is not an easy task, especially for those who have little time for meals.
 That's why we all seem to wait for the Holy Grail of diet and lifestyle to be found.